microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 3. In the blade menu, in the **Security** section, select **Overview**, you will get a dashboard of potential security recommendations you should consider.

+4. Under **Security**, select **Security Alerts**, you should see several alerts displayed.

-4. Under **Security**, select **Recommendations**, you should see our attack items displayed.
+5. Under **Security**, select **Recommendations**, you should see our attack items displayed.

     ![The Custom Alerts and default security group links are highlighted.](media/ex6_image021.png "Navigate to the default security group")

     >**Note**: It may take 10-15 minutes for them to be displayed.

-1. Select the **Open Ports On Device** recommendation.
+6. Select the **Device has open ports** recommendation.
 In the dialog, select the **To see which devices have this recommendation...** link.
 This will navigate to the Log Analytics portal when you can drill deeper into the log data that caused the alert.

-2. Expand the log.
+7. Expand the log.

 ### Task 3: Create custom security alerts for device events